Percentage Change Calculator

 How is percentage change different from ROI?▾

-ROI (Return on Investment) uses the same percentage change formula but is specifically applied to financial returns: (Gain − Investment) ÷ Investment × 100.
-Percentage change is the general-purpose version of that same calculation.
+ROI (Return on Investment) uses the same percentage change formula but applied specifically to financial returns: (Gain − Investment) ÷ Investment × 100.
+Percentage change is the general-purpose version of the same calculation applied to any two values.
+When the 'old value' is your initial investment and the 'new value' is the total return, percentage change equals ROI.

 Related Calculators